scrapy/scrapy/docs/topics/architecture.rst

-Downloader middlewares are specific hooks that sit between the Engine and the Downloader and process requests when they pass from the Engine to the downloader, and responses that pass from Downloader to the Engine.
+Downloader middlewares are specific hooks that sit between the Engine and the Downloader and process requests when they pass from the Engine to the Downloader, and responses that pass from Downloader to the Engine.
 They provide a convenient mechanism for extending Scrapy functionality by plugging custom code.
 For more information see :ref:`topics-downloader-middleware`.